close

 Words: 1490|Pages: 3|8 min read

 The central theme seen in Plato’s Republic is to define different virtues and ideas that are seen to be important in society and life, namely justice in Book I. In the Republic, Plato attempts to answer the question of “what is justice?”
 All of these traits seen in individuals and society are put forward in examples based off of Plato’s idea of a Utopian society in Ancient Greece.
 Plato explains what these traits are and how they fit in within this society through very intricate and detailed examples.
-This essay will analyse Plato's conceptions of justice and whether or not it is better to live a just life.
+This essay will analyze Plato's conceptions of justice and whether or not it is better to live a just life.
 He believed that a ruler could not entirely be just unless they were in a society that was also just.
-The Republic is written in the form of a play or a conversation like dialogue, if you will.
-The use of the dialogue format was very useful for Plato in addressing sceptics and dissenting opinions.
+The Republic is written in the form of a play or a conversation-like dialogue, if you will.
+The use of the dialogue format was very useful for Plato in addressing skeptics and dissenting opinions.
 It also aids in showing the development of these ideas through discussion and makes it more interesting and easier for the audience to follow along, especially as ideas are passed around and different philosophers enter the conversation with their input on the topic.

 Socrates and his fellow philosophers set out in Book I of Plato’s Republic to find a definition for justice.
 After some time in Book I, Thrasymachus joins the conversation following Socrates shutting down Polemarchus’ idea that one should spite their enemies.
 Thrasymachus takes an interesting position on justice which I don’t necessarily agree with.
 He argues that justice is based off of the interests of the rulers, or those with power in society.
 He reforms his argument after a short conversation with Socrates to relate justice to something that benefits someone or something else.
 He explains this in terms of a subject and his or her ruler, “each declares that what is just for its subjects is what is advantageous for itself – the ruler – and it punishes anyone who deviates from this as lawless and unjust”.
 Based off of this, Thrasymachus declares that justice is such a dynamic that it is only able to work to the favor of the ruler, and never to the subjects.
 However, this is a thought which I don’t agree with: I believe it is possible for justice to work in the favor of the lesser through working together to achieve the common good for society.
 Not everything we do or accomplish is to benefit the powerful, but rather it is often for the common good of society and the happiness and welfare of the common people.